 Horses and ticks – blech!

-We must use a multi-tiered approach here, attacking the environment, the tick’s other hosts, and our horses.
+- We must use a multi-tiered approach here: attacking the environment, the tick’s other hosts, and our horses.

 - Here are the basics – ticks like shade, humidity, overgrown areas, mice, woods, and taller grasses.
 So, we can do a lot for our barnyard area and trails if we keep the pastures, paddocks, grassy areas, trails, woody borders, and taller plants trimmed and mowed.

 - We can’t do a lot about the humidity (what a party trick that would be!) and we are likely out of luck with the woods, but rodent control (read more info here) is within our grasp to manage.
-Only trail ride where the trail is wide and low, every blade or twig or branch you pass and brush could have a hungry tick on it.
+Only trail rides where the trail is wide and low, every blade or twig or branch you pass and brush could have a hungry tick on it.

 - You can also consider keeping chickens, rumor has it that they like to dine on these buggers.
 And, I hear the eggs are great, too.
+However!
+Some ticks love to feast on some types of game birds, chickens, guineas, and turkeys.
+You may need to do some research about what ticks live in your area.

 This tick is about the size of a tiny drop of water.
 TINY drop of water.
 The hair is the SUMMER coat of my horse.